JetBrains/kotlin-web-site/docs/topics/null-safety.md

   * Nullability issues with generic types for Java interoperation.
 For example, a piece of Java code might add `null` into a Kotlin `MutableList<String>`, therefore requiring a `MutableList<String?>` for working with it
   * Other issues caused by external Java code

+> Besides NPE, another exception related to null safety is `UninitializedPropertyAccessException`.
+Kotlin throws this exception
+> when you try to access a property that has not been initialized, ensuring that non-nullable properties are not used until they are ready.
+> This typically happens with [`lateinit` properties](properties.md#late-initialized-properties-and-variables).
+>
+{type="tip"}

 ## Nullable types and non-nullable types